josemarroquintoledo/superscanner-software-s3/README.md

 Super Scanner Software (S3) is an **free and open-source software environment used for implementing a low-cost scanner 3D**, which can also function as a **microscope and a 3D printer**.
 S3 is the software portion of [**Super Scanner**](http://www.superscanner.cl) project.

-'Super Scanner Software (S3) is the software portion of the Super Scanner project.
-Super Scanner is a Free and Open Source software environment used for implementing a low-cost 3D scanner, which can also function as a microscope and a 3D printer."

 To obtain high-quality and Hi-Res images, [**Super Scanner**](http://www.superscanner.cl) implements the [Fourier Ptychography](https://sites.google.com/site/gazheng/Fourier-Ptychograph) algorithm.

 ![Lo-Res and Low-Quality Image Set](img/for-doc/EN_set-n9-256x171_fly-wing_flickr.jpg)